in Foellinger Great Hall, Krannert Center for the Performing Arts

 Come join this musical celebration!
 Maestro Stephen Alltop and the Champaign-Urbana Symphony Orchestra invite interested guitar players to join with Colin Davin in a rendition of Lecuona’s Malagueña, arranged for Guitar Ensemble by Mr. Davin.
 There are two accompanying parts for different skill levels.

-There will be one rehearsal on Saturday, April 29, 2017 from noon-1:00 pm, (location to be announced) and an on-stage warm-up in the Foellinger Great Hall at Krannert Center from 6:30 to 7:00 pm that evening.
+There will be one rehearsal on Saturday, April 29, 2017 from noon-1:00 pm in the Orchestra Rehearsal Room, and an on-stage warm-up in the Foellinger Great Hall at Krannert Center from 6:30 to 7:00 pm that evening.
 The concert is at 7:30 pm.
 As our thank you, guest guitarists will receive two comp tickets to the concert, one for their admission, and one for a guest.

 Interested players should contact CUSO Operations Manager Hannah Dole at 217-351-9139 or by email at firstname.lastname@example.org.